History of the Czech Republic

 - 1526 - the Habsburg dynasty succeeds to the throne of Bohemia - the formation of a multi-national empire

-- 1620 - the defeat of the Czech Estates at the Battle of White Mountain, continued centralization of the Habsburg Empire
+- 1620 - the defeat of the Bohemian Estates at the Battle of White Mountain, continued centralization of the Habsburg Empire

-- August 1968 - Soviet-led invasion of Czechoslovakia by Warsaw Pact countries brings an end to the "Prague Spring" and the attempt to build "Socialism with a human face"
+- August 1968 - Soviet-led invasion of Czechoslovakia by Warsaw Pact countries brings an end to the "Prague Spring" and the Communist Party's attempt to build "Socialism with a human face"

 - 1993 Czech Republic founded after the split of Czechoslovakia

-Around the 4th century B.C. the present territory of the Czech Republic was populated by Celts.
-They were the first known ethnic group to arrive in the area, according to historical evidence.
+Around the 4th century B.C. the present-day Czech Republic was populated by Celts.
+They were the first ethnic group to arrive in the area, according to historical evidence.
 The Celtic Boii tribe gave the country its Latin name - Boiohaemum (Bohemia).
-They were replaced by the German tribes before the beginning of our era.
-The German tribes were present in the territory of Czech Lands till the beginning of 6th century when they either left or merged with Slav tribes.
+They were pushed out by the German tribes (Marcomanni, Quidi) before the beginning of our era.

-- 935 - death of Duke Wenceslas, the patron saint of the Czech Lands
+- 935 - death of Prince Wenceslas, the patron saint of Bohemia

 - 973-976 - establishment of the Prague Bishopric

-- 1212 - King of Bohemia Premysl Otakar I received The Golden Bull of Sicily, a decree proclaiming Bohemia a kingdom and Bohemian dukes hereditary kings, and also declaring the indivisibility of the Kingdom of Bohemia and regulating the relationship of the realm to the Holy Roman Empire.
+- , and also declaring the indivisibility of the kingdom of Bohemia and regulating the relationship of the realm to the Holy Roman Empire.
 Bohemia then became one of the most important states within the framework of the Empire.

-- 1306 - the murder of Wenceslas III and the Premysl dynasty dies out in the spear - side.
+- 1306 - the murder of Wenceslas III and the Premyslid dynasty dies out in the spear-side.

-The reign of the dynasty began when John of Luxembourg (1310-1346), the husband of the Premyslid Princess Elisabeth, was elected King of Bohemia in 1310.
+The reign of the dynasty began when John of Luxembourg (1310-1346) was elected King of Bohemia in 1310.
 The Luxembourg kings added new regions to their kingdom.
 This realm was named The Crownlands of Bohemia, a term made official by a decree of Charles IV in 1348.
-The official Crownlands consisted of the Kingdom of Bohemia and the so-called adjoining lands - the Margravate of Moravia, the Silesian principalities, Upper Lusatia and, from 1368, Lower Lusatia too.
+The official Crownlands were made up of the kingdom of Bohemia and the so-called adjoining lands - the margravate of Moravia, the Silesian principalities, Upper Lusatia and, from 1368, Lower Lusatia too.

 The Jagellon Dynasty (1471-1526)